Genzer/focus.sh/README.md

 $ focus to work/some-thing

 # I update with some steps that got finished.
-$ focus jot 'Some findings that I find"
+$ focus jot 'Some findings that I find'

 # Or if I need a long text, I can use the default Git EDITOR (vim ftw).
 $ focus jot